The Influence of the Human Factor on Potential Airline Accidents

 Human factor is a primary contributor of commercial airplane accidents.
 This is mainly associated with flight operations and human error, which are becoming a major threat in aircraft management and air traffic management.
-The importance of the term “human factor” in the recent past has tremendously grown, because the aviation industry has discovered that most of the accidents in the industry occur because of human error.
+The importance of the term “human factor” in the recent past has grown tremendously, because the aviation industry has discovered that most of the accidents in the industry occur because of human error.
 This has removed the belief that mechanical failure was the major cause of aircraft management.
-Dealing with human factors is very critical because it can help mitigate commercial aviation risks and accidents.
+Dealing with human factors is critical because it can help mitigate commercial aviation risks and accidents.
 Some of these human factors comprise unsafe supervision, unsafe acts, and organizational influences.
 The unsafe acts refer to both unintentional behaviors and violators, which consist of willful ignorance of the rules and regulations that cause airline accidents (Michael, 2001).

 Some of these factors include:

-It is very critical that aircraft operators acquire satisfactory training and qualifications necessary for their profession given that aircraft systems are complex.
+Lack of knowledge.
+It is critical that aircraft operators acquire satisfactory training and qualifications necessary for their profession given that aircraft systems are complex.
 Similarly, airline organizations should ensure that their employees strictly adhere to their professional code.
 Inadequate knowledge leads to misjudging situations and making unsafe decisions that cause aircraft accidents (Sallus & Allard, 2010).
 Moreover, employees should take part in progressive and professional development aimed at acquainting them with knowledge on emerging issues.

+Fatigue.
 This natural psychological reaction results from long periods of work or mental stress.
 It results in reduced levels of concentration, difficulties in remembrance, and poor decision-making.
 It is prudent that employees do not underestimate their levels of tiredness and overestimate their ability to cope with it because of its hazardous effects.
 This does not only affect the inexperienced pilots, but also the experienced.
 Likewise, researchers have said that poor judgment that results from fatigue is a major contributor of airline accidents.

 Anca, J. M. (2012).
-Multimodal Safety Management and Human Factors.
+Multimodal safety management and human factors.
 New York: Ashgate Publishing.

 Isaac, A. R., & Reutenberg, B. (2001).
-Air Traffic Control.
+Air traffic control.
 New York: Ashgate.

 Michael, H. M. (2001).
-Aviation Safety.
+Aviation safety.
 Washngton: VSP.

 Sallas, E., & Allard, T. (2010).
-Human Factors in Aviation (2nd ed.).
+Human factors in aviation (2nd ed.).
 New York: Academic Press.